Lundgren & Johnson, PSC

 With regard to possession offenses, a person can be charged with a fifth degree controlled substance offense in the following two scenarios:

-• The person unlawfully possesses one or more mixtures containing a controlled substance classified in Schedule I, II, III, or IV, except a small amount of marijuana.
+• The person unlawfully possesses one or more mixtures containing a controlled substance classified in Schedule I, II, III, or IV, except cannabis flower, cannabis products, lower-potency hemp edibles, or hemp-derived consumer products or a residual amount of one or more mixtures of controlled substances contained in drug paraphernalia.
 This scenario is governed by Minnesota Statute Section 152.025, subdivision 2(1).

 • The person procures, attempts to procure, possesses, or has control over a controlled substance by any of the following means: fraud, deceit, misrepresentation, or the like; using a false name/giving false credit; or falsely representing to be a manufacturer, wholesaler, medical professional, or other authorized person for the purpose of obtaining a controlled substance.
 This scenario is governed by Minnesota Statute Section 152.025, subdivision 2(2)(i-iii).